andrechalegre/ATLAS-Project/README.md

 # ATLAS-Project
-This is a repository for articles on General Pattern Theory.
+This is a repository for articles.